Low Overhead Qutrit Magic State Distillation

 \section{Triorthogonal Codes}

-We first review the general framework for constructing triorthogonal quantum codes \cite{Bravyi_2012}, adapted to qutrits \cite{Krishna_2019}.
-First, one must construct a $\kappa$-dimensional self-orthogonal linear subspace $\mathcal T$ of $\mathbb F_3^n$, such that, for any three vectors $h^{(a)},~h^{(b)},~h^{(c)} \in \mathcal T$, the triple product
+We first review the general framework for constructing triorthogonal quantum codes \cite{Bravyi_2012}, adapted to qudits \cite{Krishna_2019} of dimension $p$.
+First, one must construct a $\kappa$-dimensional self-orthogonal linear subspace $\mathcal T$ of $\mathbb F_p^n$, such that, for any three vectors $h^{(a)},~h^{(b)},~h^{(c)} \in \mathcal T$, the triple product

 Such a space is known as a ternary \textit{triorthogonal space} of size $n$ and dimension $\kappa$.